Tsegaye-misikir/NCC/README.md

 ----

-This work proposes several new methods to derive inter-lingual document represen-tations (Marc-lenz and Tsegaye Misikir). these methods aim to enhance the quality content-based Multilingual Document Recommendation Systems.
+This work proposes several new methods to derive inter-lingual document represen-tations (Marc-lenz ,Tsegaye Misikir and Tomas Horvath). these methods aim to enhance the quality content-based Multilingual Document Recommendation Systems.
 The main idea centers around creating inter-lingualrepresentations by using mappings to align monolingual representation spaces.